Skip to main content

 Review the Restrictions

-Certain restrictions apply to students considering online GED classes in Maryland.
+Certain restrictions apply to students considering GED testing or preparatory classes in Maryland.
 A student may not:

 Prepare for the Exam

 Although preparatory classes aren’t required to take the exam, taking them can help you get the information needed to take the test confidently.
 You can take courses online or in person.
-Most GED students study and prepare for two to three months before scheduling their exams.
+Most GED students study and prepare for two to three months before scheduling their exams, but the study time varies for each individual.

 Classes and Testing Centers Near You